What Does Trading As (T/A) Mean in Australia? [2026 Guide]

 You use “trading as” when you want to operate your business under a name different from its legal entity name.
 This includes your website and website name!
 If it is not your own name or your Pty Ltd company name, it needs to be registered, as it is considered a business name you are trading under.

-You may decide XYZ Building Supplies is a more targeted and marketable name than XYZ Enterprises Pty Ltd. If you were searching for a building supply store and saw signage reading “XYZ Enterprises Pty Ltd”, you might be unsure of the products or services offered and potentially overlook the store.
+You may decide XYZ Building Supplies is a more targeted and marketable name than XYZ Enterprises Pty Ltd. If you were searching for a building supply store and saw signage reading “XYZ Enterprises Pty Ltd”, you might be unsure which products or services are offered and might overlook the store.
 By using the trading name XYZ Building Supplies and the website XYZ-building-supplies.com.au, the business communicates its purpose, helping attract the right customers and improve market visibility.

 A business name is the name a business uses to trade or operate, and it must be registered with ASIC unless it’s the owner’s exact legal name.
 However, a business name is not a legal entity – it cannot enter into contracts, sue, or be sued.